sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 title: Custom Arduino Commands
 ---

-At the core of the servo assembly is an [Arduino Uno][arduino].
+At the core of the servo assembly is an [Arduino Uno](https://store.arduino.cc/arduino-uno-rev3).
 By default the Arduino runs firmware created by SourceBots providing simple access to the attached servo shield, compatible ultrasound sensors and to the GPIO pins directly.

 You can also extend the firmware on the Arduino to support more features, for example if you have other types of sensor which require higher precision timing